dnkem/App-Interactions/AppInteractions/README.txt

     and 1 through 9 for "./a2test" and exit via entering 0.
     EXTRA: To clear your .o files to late compile freshly, enter "make clean".

-TO FIX:
-    Check for ./a2
-    - (3) it prints with icons